This is a paid endorsement of Fundrise, we earn a commission if you decide to invest with Fundrise.

-Fundrise is a new investing platform that allows everyday investors to invest in private commercial and residential real estate projects through crowdfunding.
-While this platform is new, the concept of passively investing in real estate is not.
+Fundrise is a crowdfunding platform that gives everyday investors the ability to invest in private commercial and residential real estate for as little as $10.
+While this platform is only about a decade old, the concept of passively investing in real estate is not.
 People have been investing in traditional publicly traded and private REITs since their invention in the 1960’s.

 Fundrise has taken a new approach to the traditional REIT structure with the introduction of the eREIT.
 One of the most popular providers of these traditional REIT investments is Vanguard.